Central Armed Police Forces: Indo-Tibetan Border Police (ITBP)

-The Indo-Tibetan Border Police is deployed for guarding duties on the Indo-China border from Karakoram Pass in Ladakh to Diphu Pass in Arunachal Pradesh covering a total distance of 3,488 km.
+The Indo-Tibetan Border Police is deployed for guarding duties on the Indo-China border from Karakoram Pass in Ladakh to Diphu Pass in Arunachal Pradesh covering a total distance of 3,488&nbsp km.
 It has 89,432 personnel in 56 fighting battalions, 2 DM and 4 specialised battalions.

-National Security Guard
+National Security Guard (NSG)

 The National Security Guard (NSG), commonly known as Black Cats, is a counter-terrorism unit under the Ministry of Home Affairs.
 It was founded on 16 October 1984 under the National Security Guard Act, 1986.
 All personnel are deputed from other CAPFs and the Indian Army.

 Sashastra Seema Bal (SSB)

 The objective of the Sashastra Seema Bal (English: Armed Border Force) is to guard the Indo-Nepal and Indo-Bhutan borders.
-It has 76,337 personnel and 67 battalions, as well as some reserved battalions.
+It has 76,337 personnel and 73 battalions, as well as some reserve battalions.

 Personnel

 On 5 February 2019, the Supreme Court of India ruled that five CAPFs would be granted Non-Functional Financial Upgradation (NFFU), and the status of Organised Group ‘A’ Services (OGAS), ending a nearly decade-long battle for the central armed police.
 In the judgment by Rohinton Fali Nariman and M. R. Shah, the court said that officers from BSF, CRPF, SSB, ITBP, and CISF should be granted the NFFU and will be considered as Organised Group A Central Services.

 In July 2019, the Union Cabinet granted Organised Group 'A' Service (OGAS) status to Group 'A' executive cadre officers of five Central Armed Police Forces (CAPF).
 It also extended the benefit of Non-Functional Financial Up-gradation(NFFU) and Non-Functional Selection Grade (NFSG) to the executive cadre officers at an enhanced rate of 30%.